Pro/opcua-animal-cs/README.md

 ### Windows

-On Windows you need to have at least the Visual Studio Free edition.
+On Windows you need to have at least the [Visual Studio Community edition](https://visualstudio.microsoft.com/vs/community/), which is free.

 Open Visual Studio and then open the .sln Project in the `model_compiler` subfolder.